 - The ability to attract, develop, and retain talent

-- Review and approve management's recommendations for implementation and amendment of qualified and non-qualified deferred compensation and pension plans.
+8. Review and approve, and recommend to the Board for approval if necessary, management's recommendations for adoption, implementation and/or amendment of qualified and non-qualified deferred compensation and pension plans.

-- Perform all the duties required of the Committee in connection with the Company's 2014 Annual Incentive Plan and the 2014 Key Employee Stock Plan, and any subsequent plans, as set forth in such plans.
+11. Perform all the duties required of the Committee in connection with the Company's Annual Incentive Plan and the Key Employee Stock Plan, as set forth in such plans.

 John Wiley & Sons, Inc.